 Years ago you only had about 4 choices to stay in touch with those far away:

-Today’s choices are bit more cheaper, quicker and almost endless:
+Today’s choices of staying in touch are bit more cheaper, quicker and almost endless:

 I once saw Harry Chapin in concert and this song sticks in my mind since I knew he was moving (as it makes me cry) and hope it doesn’t turn that way though I suppose it could even if he lived close by.